 TUNE changes the pitch of the sound.
 The lowest pitch is at -12.
 The highest achievable pitch is dependent on the selected sound.
 Four half-steps up (+4) are common.
 But there are sounds that can be changed even more or less than 4 half steps up.
-If you press the controller while you hold the MORE button, you switch into a fine-tuning mode and you can adjust the pitch in decimals.
+If you press the control, you switch into a fine-tuning mode and you can adjust the pitch in decimals.